Multiple sclerosis expert shares insights into research, innovations, and hope for the future.

 Dr. Singer, what inspired you to specialize in neurology, specifically in MS?

 My journey into the neurology field was influenced by an experience I had as a child, my grandmother's battle with Parkinson’s disease.
-This deeply affected me and sparked an interest in the human nervous system which carried through into my academic pursuits.
+This deeply affected me and sparked an interest in the human nervous system, which carried through into my academic pursuits.

 I graduated from Duke University and Columbia University for undergraduate and medical degrees, respectively.
-After which I completed a neurology residency at Cornell-New York Hospital and a two-year MS fellowship at the National Institutes of Health (NIH).
+After that, I completed a neurology residency at Cornell-New York Hospital and a two-year MS fellowship at the National Institutes of Health (NIH).

 My interest in immunology and interaction with MS patients during medical school further fueled my passion for the field.
-Witnessing the disease's impact particularly on young patients and the limited treatment options available at the time motivated me to specialize in MS.
+Witnessing the disease's impact, particularly on young patients, and the limited treatment options available at the time motivated me to specialize in MS.

 There are so many exciting advancements in MS treatment.
 What excites you the most about the future of MS therapies?

-I am particularly excited about the use of high-efficacy treatments early in the disease course and advancements in targeting progressive forms of MS. Monoclonal antibody treatments have dramatic ability to control inflammatory disease activity including both relapses and new MRI disease activity
+I am particularly excited about the use of high-efficacy treatments early in the disease course and advancements in targeting progressive forms of MS. Monoclonal antibody treatments have dramatic ability to control inflammatory disease activity, including both relapses and new MRI disease activity.

 Over the past seven years, three B-cell monoclonal antibody treatments have been approved.
-Compared to older drugs which prevented about 80% of active brain lesions seen on MRI imaging with contrast, these antibody medications are up to 97% more effective.
+Compared to older drugs that prevented about 80% of active brain lesions seen on MRI imaging with contrast, these antibody medications are up to 97% more effective.
 For progressive MS, we have studied a class of medications called BTK inhibitors that affect cells within the brain and spinal cord.

-New exciting research has been focused on Epstein-Barr virus which plays a role in triggering MS and potentially propagating MS disease activity.
+New exciting research has been focused on Epstein-Barr virus, which plays a role in triggering MS and potentially propagating MS disease activity.

 Your philosophy is patient-centered, meaning a patient and their physician should work together as partners to form a comprehensive treatment plan.
 What do you recommend to physicians treating MS patients?